ClintLiddick/presentations/zmq/notes.md

 The XPUB and XSUB sockets are just like their pub/sub counterparts but they also pass along subscription information.
 When a socket connects or drops for example.
 You can use this to create routers or proxies by forwarding messages along to another socket transparently.
+This is such a common pattern ZeroMQ actually provides a helper function for creating a transparent proxy just like this.

 <!-- TODO: proxy diagram -->